google/gke-policy-automation/docs/user-guide.md

 The local policy source directory can be specified with a command line flags or in a [configuration file](#configuration-file).

-* `local-policy-dir` is a local policy directory to search for policy files
+* `local-policy-dir` is a path to the local policy directory to search for policy files

 ### Validating policies